auskawang/Temperature_and_Humidity_Monitoring_System/README.md

 - HAL

 ### Build & Flash
-1. Clone and open project in STM32CubeIDE
+1. Clone and open STM32CubeIDE, which will open the specified workspace.
+2. File -> Import -> General -> Existing Projects into Workspace.
+Select root directory where the cloned repo is stored, check the box next to the name of the repo in the Projects results box, then click Finish
-2. Wire accordingly to the wiring diagram
+3. Wire accordingly to the wiring diagram
-3. Connect board via ST-Link port
+4. Connect board via ST-Link port
+5. Select the project in Project Explorer on left hand side.
-4. Build
+6. Build
-5. Flash
+7. Flash

 ### Usage
 1. Press buttons accordingly to toggle temperature units or to toggle backlight of display.